Timesharing Agreements and Modifications

 The Florida Legislature handles child rearing with the utmost importance and looks to the best interest of the child when making custody determinations.

-Child support and parenting, and timesharing obligations are governed by Fla.
-Stat. § 61.13 and require a substantial change in order to modify the terms of a parenting plan.
+Alimony, parenting, timesharing and child support attorney in South Florida are governed by Fla.
+Stat. § 61.13 and require a substantial change in order to modify the terms of a parenting plan

-Considering that Florida courts are so heavily involved in child rearing decisions among parents, it is imperative that you have an experienced family law attorney to help you navigate the law on timesharing agreements.
+Considering that Florida courts are so heavily involved in child-rearing decisions among parents, it is imperative that you have an experienced Fort Lauderdale parental responsibility and timesharing attorney to help you navigate the law on timesharing agreements.

 Understanding the limits and avenues of Florida law, when creating a parenting plan with a former spouse or partner, can be much easier with an attorney who has handled these cases before.

-The attorneys at Bacchus Law Firm have years of experience fighting for the best interest of the child when parents are going through the process of a divorce.
-If you or someone you know needs a timesharing agreement modified, speak with a family law attorney who will work one on one with you regarding your case.
+The attorneys at Bacchus Law Firm have years of experience advocating for the best interests of children during divorce proceedings.
+If you or someone you know needs a timesharing agreement modified, speak with a best divorce attorney in South Florida who will work on one with you regarding your case.

-With offices located at 401 E. Las Olas Blvd. in Ft.
-Lauderdale, FL, just minutes from the Broward County Central Courthouse, we accept cases in Miami, West Palm Beach, East Naples, or LaBelle, Florida.
+With offices located at 401 E. Las Olas Blvd. in Ft Lauderdale, FL, just minutes from the Broward County Central Courthouse, we accept cases in Miami, West Palm Beach, East Naples, or LaBelle, South Florida.

 Modifying a Florida Timesharing Agreement